chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 Tuple Argument Behavior
 -----------------------

-A tuple argument to a routine may be either a referential tuple or a value tuple depending on its argument intent.
+A tuple argument to a function may be either a referential tuple or a value tuple depending on its argument intent.

 If the tuple argument has the default argument intent, then it is a light